Scale-dependent local primordial non-Gaussianity as a solution to the $S_8$ tension: Scale-dependent primordial non-Gaussianities

 In Figure \ref{fig:constraints}, we display the main constraints discussed previously along with the shapes of $f_{\rm NL}(k)$ simulated in this work.
 They correspond to negative $f_{\rm NL}^0 \in [-600\,; 0]$.
 The three other parameters are fixed: $\sigma=0.1\,h/$Mpc, $\alpha=1$ and $k_{\rm min}=0.15\,h/$Mpc.
 As the constraints from the different probes span a wide range of scales, we argue that those models are not \textit{a priori} ruled out in the sense that each $k$-bin used to put the constraints carries different signal to noise, and $f_{\rm NL}$ usually comes from the larger $k$-bins.
 Remember that Ref.~\cite{Sabti:2020ser} actually found $f_{\rm NL} \simeq -1000$ when PNG are only present at the smallest scales.
 A detailed analysis of the models template fitted with CMB, LSS and HST data is beyond the scope of this article, which presents the qualitative picture.
 A full exploration of the parameter space of scale-dependent non-Gaussian templates fitted to observations will be the topic of future explorations.

 \paragraph*{\bf Numerical configuration} Our implementation in \texttt{monofonIC} \cite{Hahn:2011uy,Michaux:2020yis} roughly follows the procedure described in Ref.~\cite{Stahl:2022did}, where instead of Eq.~\eqref{eq:localPNGtemplate}, we now use Eq.~\eqref{eq:NGk} and Eq.~\eqref{eq:fNLk}.
 Note that we have also implemented power laws: $f_{\rm NL}(k)=f_{\rm NL}^0 \times k^{n_{f_{\rm NL}}}$ in a branch of \texttt{monofonIC} but its application to the $S_8$ tension was less straightforward.
 The results were indeed not converged when varying the box size.
 This was due to non-perturbative matter fluctuations at small scales.
 This problem is nicely solved when using templates featuring a plateau at small scales such as Eq.~\eqref{eq:fNLk}.
+Another alternative to the plateau would be to set back $f_{\rm NL}(k)$ to zero at small scales (very large $k$) in order to have a bump-like feature that could possibly connect more easily to inflationary physics.
+If doing so at very small scales, it would not change our present results.

 We compute the displacement field using Lagrangian perturbation theory at second order (2LPT) at redshift $z=32$ on a $512^3$ grid.
 For all our simulations, we use the following cosmological parameters compatible with Planck cosmology: $\Omega_{\rm m}=0.31$, $\Omega_{\Lambda}=0.69$, $H_0=67.7$ $\rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$, $A_S=2.11 \times 10^{-9}$ and $n_S=0.967$.
 The parameters describing the PNG are $f_{\rm NL}^0 \in [-600\,; 0]$, $\sigma=0.1\,h/$Mpc, $\alpha=1$ and $k_{\rm min}=0.15\,h/$Mpc.
 At $z=32$, the typical suppression of the power spectrum at large $k$ is always less than 2\%.